corda/corda-runtime-os/testing/driver/README.md

 notaries.
 Each member is assigned its own key pair, which by default is generated using the `CORDA.ECDSA.SECP256R1` key scheme.

-A virtual node is uniquely identified by its `HoldingIdentity(X500Name, groupId)`.
+A virtual node is uniquely identified by its `HoldingIdentity(X500Name, groupId)`, and always starts with `ACTIVE` status.

+You can change a virtual node's status to either `SUSPENDED` or `PENDING` via `DriverDSL`.

 A flow may only communicate with another virtual node whose `HoldingIdentity` has a matching `groupId` value.